ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The key identifier (KID) is calculated when constructing the list of trusted public keys from DSC certificates and consists of a truncated (first 8 bytes) SHA-256 fingerprint of the DSC encoded in DER (raw) format.

-Note 1: Verifiers do not need to calculate the KID based on the DSC certificate and can directly match the key identifier in issued health certificate with the KID on the trusted list.
+Note that Verifiers do not need to calculate the KID based on the DSC certificate and can directly match the key identifier in issued health certificate with the KID on the trusted list.

-Note 2: Verifiers should anticipate that the KIDs are not necessarily unique and that they need to check all matching keys.

 ## Differences to the ICAO MasterList system for passports

 While patterned on best practices of the ICAO ML, there are a number of simplifications made in the interest of speed (and recognising the fact that the EU Regulation for EHN is sharply limited in time and scope).

-* A Member State may submit multiple CSCA certificates:
+* A Member State may submit multiple CSCA certificates.
 * A CSCA certificate may also be used --and published as-- a DSC.
 (Note: _the same validation rules still apply - i.e. every DSC is verified against the CSCA_)
 * The DSC (key usage) validity period may be set to any length not exceeding the CSCA _and_ may be absent.
 * The DSC certificate MAY contain policy identifiers that are EHN specific.